 - 1. Learn how to set database preferences in the development environment or PowerBuilder application script. - See Setting database preferences. - 2.
-Determine the database preferences you can set for your DBMS. - For a table listing each supported database interface and the database preferences you can use with that interface, see "Database parameters and supported database interfaces" in the online Help. - 3.
-Read the description of the database preference you want to set in the online Help.

-4. Set the database preference for your database connection.
+Determine the database preferences you can set for your DBMS. - For a table listing each supported database interface and the database preferences you can use with that interface, see Section 1.1, "Database parameters and supported database interfaces" in Connection Reference. - 3.
+Read the description of the database preference you want to set in Chapter 1, Database Parameters in Connection Reference. - 4.
+Set the database preference for your database connection.

-14.2 About the Database Profile Setup dialog box
+4.2.2 About the Database Profile Setup dialog box